chenalan02/CameraCalculator/README.md

 # RealTimeCameraCalculator
 A Camera that can calculate written math calculations in real time, including multiple operations and decimals.
 The calculation doesn't follow bedmas/pemdas rules.
 Once the number of detected symbols(numbers, operations, decimals) on screen doesn't change for a specified number of seconds, a calculation is performed.
 The answer, symbol classifications, and bounding boxes stays on screen and follows the symbols until the number of detected symbols change.

-Uses openCV to process the webcam image and retreive bounding boxes for each symbol (numbers, operations, decimals).
+Uses openCV to process the webcam image and retrieve bounding boxes for each symbol (numbers, operations, decimals).
 Uses a tensorflow trained CNN model to identify each symbol.
 The identifier model was trained using a kaggle dataset found at https://www.kaggle.com/sagyamthapa/handwritten-math-symbols.

 Multiple Operations            |  Decimal Numbers :-------------------------:|:-------------------------: